 How to Do Split Squat with a Barbell

-The barbell split squat should begin with good posture to avoid injury.
+The Split Squat with a Barbell should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the barbell split squat.
+If any pain is experienced, immediately stop the Split Squat with a Barbell.

 1. Take a staggered stance with the bar across your back.

 2. Lower into a lunge by bending the front knee until the thigh is parallel to the ground; keep the front knee behind the toes.